Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Introduction

 \section{Introduction}

 Since the mid-20th century, galactic rotation curves have played a central role in the study of mass distribution in galaxies.

-Observations of spiral systems, beginning with the pioneering work of \citet{rubin1980rotational}, showed that the rotational velocity of stars and gas does not decline with radius as expected for a centrally concentrated or effectively enclosed mass distribution ($v \propto r^{-1/2}$), but instead remains approximately constant at large galactocentric distances.
+Observations of spiral systems, beginning with the pioneering work of \citet{rubin1980rotational}, showed that the rotational velocity of stars and gas does not exhibit the Keplerian decline ($v \propto r^{-1/2}$) expected for a centrally concentrated mass distribution, but instead remains approximately constant at large galactocentric distances.

 This behavior has traditionally been interpreted as evidence for an additional, non-luminous mass component, commonly described in terms of dark matter halos \citep{navarro1996structure,burkert1995structure}.
 Alternative approaches, most notably Modified Newtonian Dynamics (MOND), have instead proposed modifications to the law of gravity or inertia at low accelerations \citep{milgrom1983modification}.
 More recently, empirical relations such as the radial acceleration relation (RAR) have highlighted the close connection between the observed dynamics and the visible mass distribution \citep{mcgaugh2016radial}.